 And while it should only take a few minutes to pull up your account history, who is to say it won’t take them a few hours because of the “complexity” of your account history?
 Save the statements, avoid the fee.

 You should keep the receipt for anything you purchase with your credit card until the statement arrives.
 Once you verify they match and the return period on the item has passed, you can toss the receipts.

 If there is a tax related purchase, you should keep the statement for seven years.
 Otherwise, there is no need to keep the statement any longer than 60 days.

 As with banks, you could get statements online too.
 Though again, most only go back a certain number of years.
 I am not aware of any credit card company charging the client to get old statements, but you never know.

-You should keep the monthly brokerage financial statements (or quarterly brokerage financial statements if you get them four times a year) until you get your annual statement.
-Once you annual brokerage statement is received and matches the monthly/quarterly statements, you can shred the monthly/quarterly statements.
+You should keep the monthly or quarterly brokerage financial statements for both retirement and non-retirement accounts until you get your annual statement.
+Once your annual brokerage statement is received and matches the monthly and quarterly statements, you can shred the monthly and quarterly statements.
 Keep the annual statement until you sell the securities listed in it.